 DGAP-News: MAX Automation SE

-The complete interim report for the first half of 2020 of MAX Automation SE is available for download at https://www.maxautomation.com/en/investor-relations/financial-reports/.
+The complete interim report for the nine-month 2020 period of MAX Automation SE is available for download at https://www.maxautomation.com/en/investor-relations/financial-reports/.

 |Company:||MAX Automation SE|